Matthew Conway, Randy Pausch, Rich Gossweiler, Tommy Burnette,

 In addition to developing new models for virtual environments and creating

-Alice to help people learn how to program in 3D.
+a virtual environment based perception lab, we also developed Alice to help people learn how to program in 3D.

 Alice has come a long way since then and has undergone many re-writes and